Florida Home Insurance Rates by County

 Beyond County: What Else Drives Your Rate

-Your county sets the baseline, but several other factors determine where you fall within your county's range:
+Your county sets the baseline, but several other factors determine where your property lands within that regional pattern:

 Wind Mitigation

-A wind mitigation inspection documenting hurricane-resistant features can save 15-50% on your windstorm premium.
-This is the single most impactful discount for most Florida homeowners.
+A wind mitigation inspection documenting hurricane-resistant features can affect the windstorm portion of your premium.
+This is one of the most important pricing documents for many Florida homeowners.

 Wind mitigation guide →Roof Age & Type